Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/container_integration.md

 ---

-    title: Integrate a containerized application
+    title: "Integrate a containerized application"
-    linkTitle: Containerized application integration
+    linkTitle: "Containerized application integration"
     weight: 200

----
-This page is intended to help you understand the various ways to use Transfer CFT and associated applications in a container environment, providing a high level overview of the possible integration architectures.
+---This page is intended to help you understand the various ways to use Transfer CFT and associated applications in a container environment, providing a high level overview of the possible integration architectures.

-You may want to review the two methods  for installing and operating a containerized {{< TransferCFT/suitevariablesTransferCFTName  >}}, using either [Docker Compose or Kubernetes with Helm](../../cft_intro_install/install_container).
+You may want to review the two methods  for installing and operating a containerized {{< TransferCFT/suitevariablesTransferCFTName  >}}, using either [Docker Compose or Kubernetes with Helm](../../cft_intro_install/contanier_intro/install_container).

 ## Kubernetes concepts